Leadership, Management & Life in the Workplace

 My take-away:

-Best wishes for the New Year.
+Best wishes for the holiday season and a great 2025.

-Modified from my blog of 12/29/2014. © John Ballard, PhD, 2021.
+Modified from my previous blogs about Santa. © John Ballard, PhD, 2024.
 All rights reserved.

 Decoding the Workplace “Is this a must-have for managers and would-be managers?
 Yes.”
 Academy of Management Learning & Education, June, 2018.
 Available as ebook, hardback, paperback, audiobook, and audio CD.
 The best-selling audiobook, and CD, are narrated by Timothy Andrés Pabon.